Anubhav311/react-assignments/week-2/README.md

 The assignment is to be done in levels.
 Your score for this assignment will be provided on the basis of levels you complete.
 You have to complete at least 4 levels.
 But you can complete more if you want to increase your score.

+Each completed level will add 1 point to your team's score.

 Following are the levels:

 ### Level 1